denniruz/devops-challenge/README.md

-automation-challenges
+devops-challenges
 =====================

-Coding challenges for the Vocalocity Automation Team
+Coding challenges for the Kabbage DevOps Team`

 Instructions
 ============